Distance Sensor#

 Introduction#

-Below is a list of available blocks:
+Below is a list of all blocks:

-VEX IQ (1st gen)#
+VEX IQ Distance Sensor (1st gen)#

-Distance found object?#
+Distance found an object#

 <[Distance1 v] found an object?>